-George Pickens vs Rome Odunze: Who Should You Start?
+George Pickens vs Rome Odunze: The Full Breakdown

 George Pickens and Rome Odunze are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
 George Pickens averaged 14.4 PPG across 17 games with the Dallas Cowboys, while Rome Odunze posted 10.3 PPG in 12 appearances for the Chicago Bears.